 12.2.3.7 Defaulting Subscribers.
 If any of the subscribers fail to execute the Facilities Agreement within thirty (30) days of receipt of such agreement, the Contractor shall use its best efforts to award the non-signing subscriber's Subscription Rights to all Eligible Participants.
 If the Contractor is unable to secure an alternative subscriber, the Host TO shall pursue resolution with the non-signing/defaulting subscriber(s) pursuant to Article 9, Dispute Resolution, of the MAPP Restated Agreement.
 Any dispute that has not been resolved through the MAPP Article 9 Dispute Resolution process shall be resolved through the appropriate regulatory or jurisdictional dispute resolution proceedings.
 A party seeking to invoke FERC jurisdiction over a Dispute shall file with the Commission the Facilities Agreement unexecuted by the non-signing/defaulting subscriber.
-The Commission shall determine the obligations of the non-signing/defaulting subscriber.
-If, as a result of the dispute resolution process the non-signing/defaulting subscriber.
-If, as a result of the dispute resolution process the non-signing/defaulting subscriber.
-Subscriber, except to notify all of the subscribers in writing within thirty (30) days of its decision to terminate.
+The Commission shall determine the obligations of the non-signing/defaulting subscriber is relieved of its obligations, the Host TO may cancel the project with no further obligations to the remaining subscribers, except to notify all of the subscribers in writing within thirty (30) days of its decision to terminate.